-Objective: This program explores in depth the concepts and principles of green business.
-The course is designed to familiarize students with global environmental challenges businesses face, especially in the Latin American context, and to provide tools as to how to deal with those challenges.
-Students will learn about global environmental problems and policies and about the methods companies are employing to cope and respond.
-U.S. and international faculty lead sessions that delve into issues of sustainable development and environmental strategy for business around the world.
+Objective: This program explores in depth the concepts and principles of green business and is designed to familiarize students with global environmental challenges businesses face and to provide tools as to how to deal with those challenges.
+An elite group of U.S. and international faculty lead sessions at partner school INCAE that delve into issues of sustainable development and environmental strategy for business around the world.
 In addition, Carlson students will work in groups with students from INCAE on a group sustainability challenge project.

 Program Benefits: The benefits to students participating in this program may include:

 Please note this class is NOT a substitute for the Ethics core requirement.
 Students are evaluated by both Carlson and INCAE faculty.

 This program has a demanding schedule and academic standards are high.
 Before the academic program begins at INCAE, students will spend a day on the coast of Costa Rica.
 Classes begin Monday morning and days will include 3-4 INCAE lectures plus time for course preparation and work time for group projects.
 Over the weekend, the group will travel to Monteverde Cloud Forest Reserve for field experience and tourism activities.
 The majority of time is spent on the INCAE campus.
 Please contact the Carlson Global Institute for a copy of a sample schedule.

 Students are housed in bungalows on the INCAE campus and will share a room with one or two classmates of their same gender.
 Because networking and community-building are key parts of the program, single rooms are not available.
 Bungalows include a shared kitchen, bathroom, and living facilities.
 Guests are not permitted during the program.
 Breakfast, lunch, and dinner Monday–Friday are provided in the INCAE cafeteria.
 Please note the meals are not provided on weekends and you will need to plan accordingly.